-Claude Prance (b.
-1906) was born in Portsmouth, England, and was educated at the Philological School and St John’s College at Southsea.
+Claude Prance (1906-2002) was born in Portsmouth, England, and was educated at the Philological School and St John’s College at Southsea.
 He joined the Midland Bank in 1923 and served at various branches in southern England.
 He enlisted in the Royal Air Force in 1941 and saw service in North Africa and the Middle East.
 In 1945 he returned to the Midland Bank and held various managerial posts at its head office in London until his retirement in 1966.
 He and his wife then went to live on the Maltese island of Gozo.
 In 1980 they emigrated to Australia and settled in Canberra.

 As a young man, Prance had a strong interest in English literature, particularly the literature of the early nineteenth century.
 He contributed essays and articles to various literary magazines in Britain and the United States and published a selection of them in his first book, Peppercorn Papers (1965).
 In retirement, he wrote several books including The Laughing Philosopher (1976), Companion to Charles Lamb (1983), Essays of a Book Collector (1989) and The Characters in the Novels of Thomas Love Peacock (1992).